Barefoot doctor: Education and training

 curing simple ailments that were common in the specific area.
 Barefoot doctors were also trained to use scientific medicines and techniques.
 Because of this, Fang's (2012) research shows that barefoot doctors were often the first to introduce scientific medicine to rural villagers.
 Through this introduction, scientific medicine existed side by side with Chinese medicine in the rural areas.
 According to Wang (1975) and Gross (2018), this coexistence created a productive and innovative new system that brought together the positive aspects of each because Chinese medicine was much cheaper and required less equipment than scientific medicine.
 Thus costs were kept down but quality of care was still high because Chinese medicine practitioners had to receive scientific medicine training and scientific medicine practitioners had to receive Chinese medicine training as part of the barefoot doctor program.
 Literacy inhibited some from becoming barefoot doctors.
 The training system required students to be literate, and thus illiterate folk doctors were unable to retrain as barefoot doctors.
-However, for those that were literate, the barefoot doctor training provided a level of education most rural villagers never attained.
+However, for those who were literate, the barefoot doctor training provided a level of education most rural villagers never attained.